oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 using the "application/x-www-form-urlencoded" format, per Appendix B:

 "response_type":
 :    REQUIRED.
-Value MUST be set to "code".
+Value MUST be set to `code`.

 "client_id":
 :    REQUIRED.
 The client identifier as described in {{client-identifier}}.